If you are injured at work, you may be entitled to workers’ compensation benefits.

 Even if your injury is covered by the Alabama Worker’s Compensation Act, we may be able to recover compensation for your lost wages, injuries, pain and suffering, and medical expenses if the party responsible for your injury is someone other than your employer.

 Within days of your work-related accident, a lawyer representing your employer’s workers’ compensation insurance company will normally offer a quick settlement before you know how serious your injuries are.
 This lawyer’s chief concern is limiting the amount of money that the insurance company pays out.
 When an insurance company presents a settlement offer, it is in your best interests to discuss the situation with a lawyer.
 Contact the Alabama workers’ compensation lawyers at Morris, King & Hodge, P.C..
 We are familiar with the many tactics that insurance companies use to get you to settle quickly and for less compensation that you deserve.
-Our firm has years of experience dealing with insurance companies and handling Alabama workers’ compensation claims.
+Our personal injury law firm has years of experience dealing with insurance companies and handling Alabama workers’ compensation claims.
 Our Alabama workers’ compensation lawyers want to make sure that you are completely compensated for all financial losses that you may have assumed from the job-related accident, such as medical bills and any lost income from the injuries that you suffered.
 We will identify all possible sources of compensation for your injuries and contact the appropriate insurance companies on your behalf.
-While our attorneys usually try to negotiate a fair settlement before filing a lawsuit, we will not hesitate to go to trial if necessary to stand up for your rights.
+While our insurance claim dispute attorney usually try to negotiate a fair settlement before filing a lawsuit, we will not hesitate to go to trial if necessary to stand up for your rights.
 Our Alabama workers’ compensation lawyers will aggressively pursue a just resolution to your case.

 We pay all up-front costs and you pay nothing unless we win your case.
 The attorney’s fees in Alabama workers’ compensation are limited by statute.